Lectins

 a variety of grains and legumes, including brown rice, lentils, peas, sunflower seedsLectins can act as an antioxidant, which protects cells from damage caused by free radicals.
 They also slow down digestion and the absorption of carbohydrates, which may prevent sharp rises in blood sugar and high insulin levels.
 Early research is also looking at the use of non-toxic low amounts of certain lectins to help stimulate gut cell growth in patients who are unable to eat for long periods, and in anticancer treatments due to the ability of lectins to cause cancer cell death.
 [2,6-7]

-In many large population studies, lectin-containing foods like legumes, whole grains, and nuts are associated with lower rates of cardiovascular disease, weight loss, and type 2 diabetes.
+In many large population studies, lectin-containing foods like legumes, whole grains, and nuts are associated with weight loss and lower rates of cardiovascular disease and type 2 diabetes.
 [8-11] These foods are rich sources of B vitamins, protein, fiber, and minerals, and healthy fats.
 Thus, the health benefits of consuming these foods far outweigh the potential harm of lectins in these foods.

 Related